-Search out some remnants of broad gauge rail, see graffiti from 140 years ago and try to find the mark where a fatal shot ricoched from the ticket counter top in 1868.
+Using our special Discovery Trail sheets search out some remnants of broad gauge rail, see graffiti from 140 years ago and try to find the mark where a fatal shot ricocheted from the ticket counter top in 1868.

-Also on display will be models of the ticket office in three scales ('N', '00' and '0') and various items of rolling stock and engines together with model private owner wagons from both Culham and neighbouring stations.
-We are enormously grateful for the support received from several manufacturers, listed below, who have either donated unique pre-production samples for permanent display in the ticket office, or loaned precious items for us to include in our anniversary displays at the Oxford MRC and Abingdon MRC exhibitions.
+Also on display will be models of the ticket office in four scales ('Z', 'N', '00' and '0') and various items of rolling stock and engines together with model private owner wagons from both Culham and neighbouring stations.

-When visiting the station members of the public are not allowed onto the old Platform 2 due to safety and access prohibitions.
-The station itself is operational with trains passing throughout the day, so sensible care must be taken at all times to ensure ones own safety and that of others.
+When visiting the station members of the public are not allowed onto the old Platform 2 upon which stands the Old Ticket Office.
+The station itself is operational with trains passing throughout the day, so sensible care must be taken at all times to ensure one's own safety and that of others.
 Children should always be kept under adult supervision.

 All visitors to the Old Ticket Office do so at their own risk and no responsibility will be accepted by the organisers for any loss or injury howsoever caused.